noir-lang/docs/versioned_docs/version-0.7.1/index.md

 ## What is Noir?

+Noir is a Domain Specific Language for SNARK proving systems.
+It has been designed to use any ACIR compatible proving system.

-Noir is a domain specific language for creating and verifying proofs.
-It's design choices are influenced heavily by Rust.
+It's design choices are influenced heavily by Rust and focuses on a simple, familiar syntax.

-## What's new about Noir?

-Noir is simple and flexible in its design, as it does not compile immediately to a fixed NP-complete language.
-Instead, Noir compiles to an intermediate language (ACIR), which itself can be compiled to an arithmetic circuit (if choosing to target Aztec's barretenberg backend) or a rank-1 constraint system (if choosing to target an R1CS backend like Arkwork's Marlin backend, or others).

-This in itself brings up a few challenges within the design process, but allows one to decouple the programming language completely from the backend.
-This is similar in theory to LLVM.

 ## Who is Noir for?

 Noir can be used for a variety of purposes.

-### Ethereum Developers
+### Solidity Developers

-Noir currently includes a command to publish a contract which verifies your Noir program.
+Noir currently includes a command to create a Solidity contract which verifies your Noir program.
 This will be modularised in the future; however, as of the alpha, you can use the `contract` command to create a verifier contract.